Iraklis F.C. (Thessaloniki): Spyros Papathanasakis era (2014–2017)

 In the summer of 2014 and after several months of negotiations Spyros Papathanasakis became the new major shareholder of the club holds the 99% of shares.
 In the 2014–15 season, Iraklis promoted easily from Football League to the Super League after finishing in the first place during the regular season and second in the playoffs only behind AEK Athens.
 In the 2015–16 season, Iraklis finished in the 12th position to secure Super League status.

 Two years later, despite successfully retaining Super League status for the 2016–17 season once again by finishing 12th the team was again relegated to gamma ethniki (third tier) while the financial situation of the club was again under severe deterioration.
 This urged Spyros Papathanasakis, on 7 September 2017, to declare Iraklis inability to satisfy financial obligations, causing the club to be disbanded for the second time in five years.
 Spyros Papathanasakis stepped down as owner and chairman of Iraklis.
 For this reason, a brand new committee with Nikos Vafeiadis as its chairman was made by Iraklis's Legends and fans to save the club.

 Despite starting the 2017–18 season with only 14 players Nikos Vafeiadis and the rest of the brand new committee brought lots of players who quickly helped Iraklis to climb the rankings and play high quality football.
-After an amazing season, despite being an outsider Iraklis finished top of the table in group 2.
-This obtained the club a Play-offs place.
-In the Play-offs Iraklis managed to finish in the 1st place and gain promotion to Football League.
+After a successful season, Iraklis finished top of the table in group 2.
+This obtained the club a Playoff spot.
+In the Playoffs Iraklis managed to finish 1st and gain promotion to Football League.